Brignolu/SNCF-Flask-webapp/README.md

 # SNCF-Flask-webapp :bullettrain_front:
-A flask web-app that interrogates the navitia api to retrieve journeys and calculate the distance of the route by interrogating a homemade SOAP Service. it also interrogates an homemade REST-API to convert currencies.
+A flask web-app that interrogates the navitia REST-API to retrieve journeys.
+It calculates the distance of the route by interrogating a homemade SOAP Service.
+It also interrogates a homemade REST-API to convert currencies.

 ![Index Capture](indexcapture.png)
 ![Result Capture](resultcapture.png)